Esri/navigator-integration/README.md

 ####What is the Navigator for ArcGIS URL scheme?

-A URL scheme allows you to launch a native app from another native or web app.
-You can set options in the URL that will be passed to the app you want to launch, causing it to perform specific functions.
+A URL scheme allows you to launch a native app from another app, website, or email.
+You can set options in the URL that will be passed to the app you want to launch, causing it to perform specific functions, such as searching for destinations, calculating routes to one or more stops, or navigating.
 This capability is available on the iOS and Android platforms.

-You can use this URL scheme to launch Navigator and perform searches for destinations, calculate routes to one or more stops, or start navigating.

-Navigator URLs start with the identifier `arcgis-navigator` and may contain additional parameters that follow the form:
+All Navigator URL schemes start with the identifier `arcgis-navigator` and may contain additional parameters that follow the form:

 `
 arcgis-navigator://?parameter=value&parameter=value
 `

-The remainder of this document describes the various parameters supported by Navigator.
+The rest of this document describes the various parameters Navigator supports.

 ####Display directions to a single location